guaturamarcelo/CMCC-Spreads_ui/README.md

 # CMCC Spreads UI
 ## Description

-The CMCC suite was developed to provide a common tool to create and manage new experiments using CESM-DART in assimilation products using ecFlow system.
+The CMCC Spreads UI was developed to provide a common tool to create and manage new experiments using CESM-DART in assimilation products using ecFlow system.

 ## Getting Started

 ### Dependencies:

 * ecFlow 5.* or later
-* korn shell (KSH)
+* Korn Shell (KSH)
 * Anaconda
-* git
+* Git
 ### Installing